hugofloresar/Assembly_archetypes/README.md

 <https://www.cimat.mx/~jac/twalk/>

+The internal directory Droso_results contains MCMC results from fitting a GLV model to Drosophila abundance data.
+Supplementary Figure 8 may be reproduced from Python script Suppl_Fig8.py

 The internal directory Gibson_results contains MCMC results from Gibson data.
 We have used the google_colab notebooks provided by the authors in

 <https://github.com/gerberlab/MDSINE2_Paper/tree/master/google_colab>